dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

-# Secutity Primitives
+# Security Primitives

 Of course, all access to the hosts that form a k8s cluster must be secured, root access disabled, password based authentication disabled, and only ssh key based authentication to be made available.
 And of course, any other measures we need to take to secure the physical or virtual infrastructure that host k8s.
 If that is compromised, everything is compromised.
 Our focus on this part is more on k8s related security.
 What are the risks and what measures do we need to take to secure the k8s cluster?

-As we've seen alrealdy, the kube api server is at the centre of all operations with k8s.
+As we've seen already, the kube api server is at the centre of all operations with k8s.
 We interact with it through the kubectl utility or by accessing the api directly.
 And through that we can perform almost any operation on the cluster.
 So that's the first line of defense. *Controlling access to the api-server itself*.
 We need to make two types of decisions:

 - **Who can access the cluster?** It is defined by the **authentication** mechanism.
 There are different ways to authentication to the api server:
   - User ID and password stored in a static file